 The County Assessor is charged with the duty of accurately assessing all taxable real and personal property within the boundaries of the county.
 The total value obtained through the assessment process is the foundation for the property tax.
-Taxing entities like, Weber County, Ogden City, Fire Service districts and others, base their tax rates, in-part, on the total taxable value of all property within the entities boundaries (required operating budget / taxable value = tax rate).
-If valuations in a given area of the county are out-of-balance, the result is an inequity in property tax due - someone is either paying too much or too little.
+Taxing entities like, Weber County, Ogden City, school districts and others, base their tax rates, in-part, on the total taxable value of all property within the entities boundaries (required operating budget / taxable value = tax rate).
+If valuations in a given area of the county are out-of-balance, the result is an inequity in property tax due - someone is either paying too much compared to someone else's too little.

-In order to properly assess (value) property, the quantitative and qualitative characteristics of any given property must be complete and as accurate as possible.
+Inherent in the proper assessment (valuation) of property by the county is the accurate collection of qualitative and quantitative characteristics of each property.
 With respect to the valuation of real property (homes, commercial buildings, apartments, vacant land, etc.), a correct assessment for an improved property requires at least the following information: 1.
 A description of the land which indicates its size and the property's legal use; 2.
 If improved, type of improvement, construction type, age and size of the improvement(s); 3.
 If improved, improvement quality and condition.
 The accurate collection and recording of these characteristics are the building blocks to the determination of market value.

 Two of the most important characteristics of an improved property are condition and quality.
 Condition alone will expand the value range between like properties significantly.
 For example; two homes in the same neighborhood, both of the same age, size, construction type and essentially similar in layout and utility.
-One has recently sold and as such has received modifications and update in an effort to gain the highest possible value on the market.
-The market has now identified a value of the sold home in its renovated condition, but that value is not necessarily indicative of the value for the similar home next door.
-The most accurate method to develop a value for the property which did not sell is to review the property characteristics and make adjustments for its condition.
-Cyclical review of property characteristics of all properties ensures accurate data is developed to provide equitable valuations.
+One has recently sold and received modifications and updates in an effort to gain the highest possible sale price.
+The market has now identified a value of the sold home in its renovated condition, but that value is not necessarily indicative of the value for the home next door.
+The most accurate method to develop an estimate of value for the property which did not sell is to review the property characteristics and make an appropriate adjustment for its condition.
+Cyclical review of property characteristics of all properties improves data quality which in turn is utilized to improve the equity in valuations.

 One of the most important tasks in data collection is the uniformity of data collected.
-To enhance the consistency of qualitative data, Weber County is instituting a more indepth training process with both the appraisers and data collectors.
+To enhance the consistency of qualitative data, Weber County has instituted a more indepth training process with both the appraisers and data collectors.
 This promotes better uniformity and accuracy of data collected.

 While the Assessor and County Commission are committed to achieving the mandate for reappraisal, it is necessary to consider the cost associated with the process as it relates to the benefit of the results.
-Under past and current resource levels, the first organized residential reappraisal effort consumed more time than the 5-year guideline directed by statute.
+Under past and current resource levels, the first organized residential reappraisal effort consumed more time than the five-year guideline directed by statute.
 We continue to review our process to enhance production and are actively seeking cost-effective technologies to improve the same.
-Given our experience, the process of refining our methods, and the improvements to our assessment database from the first reappraisal cycle, we anticipate conducting the next residential reappraisal effort within the 5-year timeframe without significant increase to costs.
-The implementation of new technologies such as digital image technology tools coupled with the completion of the latest data collection cycle will significantly reduce the collection time of the next review cycle.
+Given our experience, refining our methods, and the improvements to our assessment database from the prior reappraisal cycles, we completed reappraisal effort within the five-year timeframe without significant increase to costs.
+The implementation of technologies, such as digital image technology, enhance our ability to timely complete the next review cycle.